What is Customer Engineering?

 Proactive

-Proactive communications mean looking at customer “health” (usually usage) and developing theories around what they could be paying us.
+Companies love doing proactive comms, but how many of us truly enjoy them?
 For self-serve, you’d serve them a steady drip-drip of email campaigns and in-product tours.
 Except I don’t remember the last drip campaign I liked.
 I don’t remember the last product tour I didn’t mash the Escape button on.
+At the enterprise tier, you end up scheduling a monthly or quarterly check-in: often valuable but often slow-moving and difficult to scale.

-What if support had product placement?
-Every inbound support request is a chance upsell your product features, to drive adoption, to demonstrate and solve a problem proactively.
+How can you be proactive at scale, aka self-serve?
+Let me start with this: don’t drip.
+You need to stop thinking about support as tickets and more as ongoing conversations.
+In a world where every shopping site has product recs and media is full of product placement, what if support had personalized feature recs?
+Every inbound support request is a natural transition to talk about your other product features, to drive adoption, to demonstrate and solve a problem proactively.
 Using Kernel Profiles and experiencing a bug?
 Let me fix that for you and also remind you that Managed Auth actually solves the problem for you.
-“While I have you on the line” becomes “while you’re opening a pull request”.
+“While I have you on the line” becomes “while you have that kernel.js file open”.

 Support is uniquely empowered to shepherd the customer base forward.
-If a customer is emailing you, they’re activated because when things are broken, customers are most ready to change.
+When things are broken, customers are most ready to change — they’re activated.
 Products inevitably have bugs, but responsive support and timely resolution builds trust in the service.
 And once that trust in the service is earned, you can use that same relationship to drive customers to adopt new features or even new products.

 What is success & failure?